 21 were considered by ATVOD but were ruled out of remit after an initial assessment.

 3 concerned services not notified to ATVOD and which are now the subject of a scope investigation

-ATVOD has claimed that BBC should pay its extortionate censorship fees for clips of Top Gear and Nigella Lawson uploaded
+ATVOD has claimed that BBC should pay its extortionate censorship fees for clips of Top Gear and Nigella Lawson uploaded to YouTube.

 Video on Demand censors ATVOD carried out the investigation and ruled that the BBC should pay its annual charge for each YouTube channel.